 Federal and most State financial aid programs are based on need.
 Students must reapply each year for most of these programs.

-The Office of Student Financial Aid awards campus-based aid (Federal Work-Study and Federal Supplemental Educational Opportunity Grants) and most institutional scholarships on a first-come first-served need basis.
+The Office of Student Financial Aid awards campus-based aid (Federal Work-Study and Federal Supplemental Educational Opportunity Grants) and most institutional scholarships on a first-come first-serve need basis.
 Students selected by the Federal government for verification must submit the required documentation to the Office of Student Financial Aid before being awarded financial assistance.Baltimore City Community College does not participate in any student loan programs.
 Students who are not eligible for grants should contact the Student Accounting Office to discuss others options to pay their tuition and fees.
-The Student Accounting Office is located in room 27 in the main building on the Liberty Heights Campus.
-The Student Accounting Office telephone number is (410) 462-8333.
+The Student Accounting Office is located in Room 27 in the main building on the Liberty Heights Campus.
+The Student Accounting Office can be reached at (410) 462-8333.

 Financial aid recipients have the right to appeal financial aid decisions to the Office of Student Financial Aid.